 I am realistic, not everyone wants to hear the hard truths, even if they do, they won’t all participate in dismantling systemic racism, but some will.
 It is with these people that the hope lies.
 Every time I deliver, it is with the desire to influence the change-makers that keeps me going.

-I am one of the founding members of Blackstory Partnership the group the coordinates Birmingham’s Black History Month (I am happy to see they are still going strong), I was the Chair for Celebrating Sanctuary Birmingham (2012 -2014) and I am currently a member of West Midlands Police and Crime Commissioners’ Ethics Committee for the proposed Data Analytics Lab.
+I am one of the founding members of Blackstory Partnership the group the coordinates Birmingham’s Black History Month (I am happy to see they are still going strong), I was the Chair for Celebrating Sanctuary Birmingham (2012 -2014) and until January 2021 I was a member of West Midlands Police and Crime Commissioners’ Ethics Committee for the proposed Data Analytics Lab.